Eunnella/Eunnella-Rafanomezantsoa/README.md

 # Eunnella-Rafanomezantsoa

 Cybersecurity engineering student at Ynov Campus Informatique.
-Cybersecurity Apprentice in an health software company.
+Cybersecurity Apprentice in a health software company.